 If you’re interested in using Microsoft Teams as your business phone system and would like to know how to make that happen, continue to part two, What Is Microsoft Phone System?

 If you’re a business looking for a Teams Direct Routing solution or a unified communications service that can offer you HD quality calls, a leading business phone system, as well as proprietary solutions for business instant messaging and file sharing, Yay.com is here to help.
-Take a look at our own Teams Direct Routing service or get in touch with our team today to discuss just how we can help you and your business.
+Take a look at our own Teams Direct Routing service, starting at just £11.99 per user, or get in touch with our team today to discuss just how we can help you and your business.
 Sign up for a fourteen-day free trial to get yourself acquainted with our features and services at no cost or, to get started right away, you can compare our plans now.